SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 Dictionary Literals
 ~~~~~~~~~~~~~~~~~~~

-You can initialize a dictionary with with a :newTerm:`dictionary literal`,
+You can initialize a dictionary with a :newTerm:`dictionary literal`,
 which has a similar syntax to the array literal seen earlier.
 A dictionary literal is a shorthand way to write
 one or more key-value pairs as a ``Dictionary`` collection.